-- When users add a GMSA account as part of a group, SQL CM does not recognize it as a Trusted User.
-As a workaround, users need to specify the account and the group when configuring Trusted Users and update the audit settings each time a new GMSA account is added to the group. - When users run the SQLcomplianceClusterSetup.exe to upgrade agent service deployment to 5.6.1, the cluster setup installation does not prompt user to agree to upgrade and instead it performs a fresh installation. - When registering databases to the Primary node of an audited Availability Group, SQL Compliance Manager is not able to establish a connection with the AG databases on the Secondary nodes.
+- (Fixed in version 5.7.1) When users add a GMSA account as part of a group, SQL CM does not recognize it as a Trusted User.
+As a workaround, users need to specify the account and the group when configuring Trusted Users and update the audit settings each time a new GMSA account is added to the group. - (Fixed in version 5.7.1) When users run the SQLcomplianceClusterSetup.exe to upgrade agent service deployment to 5.6.1, the cluster setup installation does not prompt user to agree to upgrade and instead it performs a fresh installation. - (Fixed in version 5.7.1) When registering databases to the Primary node of an audited Availability Group, SQL Compliance Manager is not able to establish a connection with the AG databases on the Secondary nodes.
 Therefore, these databases do not get automatically register on the Secondary nodes.